 Back at Alexandria, Gabriel accidentally leaves Negan's prison cell unlocked, allowing the villain to make a last minute escape following seven years of incarceration.
 But back to the cemetery where, upon defending his friends from an onslaught of Walkers, Jesus is killed by a Whisperer with a knife, leaving everyone else to mourn as a the group of zombie imitating cultists descend upon them.
 Looks like we'll have to see how they make their escape in season 9's mid-season premiere...

-The Walking Dead's mid-season trailers tease a scary showdown with The Whisperers
+The Walking Dead's mid-season trailers give you your best look yet at Alpha and The Whisperers

 AMC has released two trailers for the final half of The Walking Dead season 9, both of which focus heavily on the exploits of big new baddie The Whisperers.
 For context, this group originally featured in Skybound's comic book source material, as a creepy cult of cannibals who wear the faces of the undead in order to blend in with Walker herds, and subsequently weaponise them against the living.
 Be warned; the first teaser below is genuinely skin-crawling, but gives you your first proper look at one of The Whisperers in all their fleshy glory.